abhijeetk/af-binder/docs/afb-events-guide.md

 /*
  * Revokes the subscription established to the 'event' for the client
  * link identified by 'req'.
- * Returns 0 in case of successful unsubscription or -1 in case of error.
+ * Returns 0 in case of successful un-subscription or -1 in case of error.
  */
 int afb_req_unsubscribe(struct afb_req req, struct afb_event event);
 ```

-The unsubscription removes the client of the request of the list of subscribers
+The un-subscription removes the client of the request of the list of subscribers
 to the event.
 When the list of subscribers to the event becomes empty,
 the function ***afb\_event\_push*** will return zero.